 When we invest in our health, we all win.
-We may not be able to change our risk of prostate cancer (PC), but we can be proactive by talking with our doctors about early screenings.
-That’s why talking your talk matters.
+We may not be able to change our risk of prostate cancer (PC), but we can be proactive by talking with our doctors and getting screened early.
+That's why talking your talk matters.

 The first step in screening for prostate cancer (PC) is a conversation with your doctor.